RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 How to create an environment¶

 You can use the the following interface to make an environment.
-You can specify some configurations with a dictionary.
+You may optionally specify some configurations with a dictionary.

 env = rlcard.make(env_id, config={}): Make an environment.